 We also get involved at a local level, and would encourage you as Council Tax payers to make your own representations to ensure these services are protected.

 As a starting point The Archaeology Forum's briefing document Why Local Government needs Archaeological Advisors provides useful guidance on the importance of archaeological services.

 We have also found the following paragraphs have proved useful in our own advocacy to prevent severe cuts to local services.

 First, authorities must retain an adequate level of expertise to be able to comply with planning requirement.
-PPS5 and the draft NPPF are quite clear that archaeological knowledge and understanding are necessary to ensure informed planning decisions are made about the protection of designated and undesignated heritage assets (NPPF para 23, 37, 177, 178, 180, 181, 183, 186, 189, 191).
+The NPPF is quite clear that archaeological knowledge and understanding are necessary to ensure informed planning decisions are made about the protection of designated and undesignated heritage assets (NPPF paras 126-141, 156, 157, 169, 170).
 Vitally this includes maintaining an up-to-date Historic Environment Record.

-‘Secondly, where the public benefits of a particular development proposal result in the justifiable loss of sites and monuments, there is likely to be a strong case for the planning authority to require the applicant to commission a programme of investigation, excavation, analysis and publication of the results, including opportunities for voluntary sector and community participation (NPPF para 177, 191).
+'Secondly, where the public benefits of a particular development proposal result in the justifiable loss of sites and monuments, there is likely to be a strong case for the planning authority to require the applicant to commission a programme of investigation, excavation, analysis and publication of the results, including opportunities for voluntary sector and community participation (NPPF paras 17, 133, 141).
 [Your authority has an excellent track record of securing such outcomes].
-This is normally secured by planning conditions or obligations: without professional historic environment advice to planners this responsibility cannot be adequately discharged and important elements of your area’s heritage will be lost without record.
+This is normally secured by planning conditions or obligations: without professional historic environment advice to planners this responsibility cannot be adequately discharged and important elements of your area's heritage will be lost without record.

 Thirdly, the role of planning archaeologists in applying such conditions is critical to levering in private sector investment in archaeology.
 I am sure your officers will have the figures for your area, but nationally the picture is one of each post bringing in c £1m annually of such inward investment – an annual return of 30 to 40 times the cost of employment.